 - Pathway 3: Start as an RN with a bachelor’s degree

 Three Step-by-Step Pathways to Becoming a Nurse Administrator (NA)

 Pathway 1: Begin as a Registered Nurse with an Associate Degree (ADN-RN)

 Step 1: Graduate from High School or Earn a GED (Four Years)

-A high school student can prepare themselves by taking anatomy and physiology, chemistry, statistics, nutrition, psychology, and business courses.
+High school students can prepare themselves by taking anatomy and physiology, chemistry, statistics, nutrition, psychology, and business courses.
 It is also possible for those who earn a GED to be accepted into nursing programs, so long as they have completed the required prerequisite coursework.

 Step 2: Graduate from an Accredited Associate Degree Program (Two Years)

 One way to become an RN is to earn an Accreditation Commission for Education in Nursing (ACEN) accredited associate degree in nursing (ADN).
-Over the course of two years, graduates complete general and nursing-specialized coursework to earn the following types of degrees.
+Over two years, graduates complete general and nursing-specialized coursework to earn the following types of degrees.